bitweb-project/bitweb/doc/tor.md

 ### Authentication

-Connecting to Tor's control socket API requires one of two authentication methods to be configured: cookie authentication or bitcoind's `-torpassword` configuration option.
+Connecting to Tor's control socket API requires one of two authentication methods to be configured: cookie authentication or bitwebd's `-torpassword` configuration option.

 #### Cookie authentication

-For cookie authentication, the user running bitcoind must have read access to the `CookieAuthFile` specified in the Tor configuration.
+For cookie authentication, the user running bitwebd must have read access to the `CookieAuthFile` specified in the Tor configuration.
 In some cases this is preconfigured and the creation of an onion service is automatic.
-Don't forget to use the `-debug=tor` bitcoind configuration option to enable Tor debug logging.
+Don't forget to use the `-debug=tor` bitwebd configuration option to enable Tor debug logging.

-If a permissions problem is seen in the debug log, e.g. `tor: Authentication cookie /run/tor/control.authcookie could not be opened (check permissions)`, it can be resolved by adding both the user running Tor and the user running bitcoind to the same Tor group and setting permissions appropriately.
+If a permissions problem is seen in the debug log, e.g. `tor: Authentication cookie /run/tor/control.authcookie could not be opened (check permissions)`, it can be resolved by adding both the user running Tor and the user running bitwebd to the same Tor group and setting permissions appropriately.

 On Debian-derived systems, the Tor group will likely be `debian-tor` and one way to verify could be to list the groups and grep for a "tor" group name: